-How long do visitors stay on your website before clicking away?
+How long do users stay on your website before clicking away?

 According to the Nielsen Norman Group, most users stick around less than 59 seconds.
-So, if you don’t capture the user’s attention in less than a minute, you’ve lost them.
+So, if you don’t capture a user’s attention in less than a minute, you’ve lost them.

 I’ve dubbed this “the 59 Second Rule.”